fastly/fastly-magento2/Documentation/Guides/ACL.md

 ![ACL_Item](../images/guides/acl/acl-item.png "ACL Item")

 Under **IP Value** enter the IP you want to handle.
 It is also possible to enter IPs in CIDR format, example: 192.168.1.0/24.
 Negate option allows you to exclude certain IP or prefix from matching an ACL.
+Negation is achieved by adding *!* before the IP or CIDR address.
-For example you can add an ACL for 192.168.1.0/24 but negate *192.168.1.5* which if ACL is applied for blocking access will block access to all IPs in 192.168.1.0/24 except for *192.168.1.5*.
+For example you can add an ACL for 192.168.1.0/24 but negate *!192.168.1.5* which if ACL is applied for blocking access will block access to all IPs in
+192.168.1.0/24 except for *192.168.1.5*.
+In general you are unlikely to need negation.

 Click **Save** button to the right of the newly created entry to save, or click **Delete** button to remove an entry.